simras/CLAP/README.md

 5. Download mapping indexes and other file, unpack and copy to the folder CAP/resources

 6. Set paths in scripts/CAP.sh

-Mapper:
-bwa-pssm
+   Mapper: bwa-pssm

-Mapping index
-Set minimum read length for the species in question
+   Mapping index: Set minimum read length for the species in question

 ## 3. USAGE
-All scripts are provided as are, will not be maintained or supported.
+All scripts are provided as are and will not be maintained or supported.

-## 4. How TO CITE
+## 4. HOW TO CITE

 M Plass, SH Rasmussen and A Krogh.
 Highly accessible AU-rich regions in 3′ untranslated regions are hotspots for binding of proteins and miRNAs.
 PLOS Computational Biology (in review)